 Applies to multi-channel subscription satellite radio services (such as SiriusXM Canada).

-This tariff can apply to a wide range of establishments, including hotels, bars, restaurants, banquet halls, golf and country clubs, municipalities, festivals, or fairs who use sound recordings to accompany live events.
-It is subdivided into many categories, including:
+This tariff can apply to a wide range of establishments, including hotels, bars, restaurants, banquet halls, golf and country clubs, municipalities, festivals, or fairs, that use sound recordings to accompany live events.
+It is subdivided into many categories: